-The analysis required for this section is similar to the analysis required pursuant to CGMP Section 1.11.C.(1) when considering the proposed amendment to the Future Land Use Map.
-The amendment of the Zoning Atlas will not substantially change the land uses or intensity of development permitted.
-Rather, the intent is to modify the regulatory framework in order to simplify interpretation and implementation for property owners, developers and County staff and provide greater flexibility regarding permitted uses.
-The intent is to realize more efficiently and effectively the longstanding vision for the CRAs as represented in the Redevelopment Plans adopted in the late 1990s and early 2000s.
-Therefore, whether or not there are documented changed conditions in the area does may not be a pertinent factor.
-Because the Old Palm City CRA is identified as an area in need of redevelopment, the lack of substantial change may offer support for the proposed new zoning.
+The analysis required for this section is similar to the analysis required pursuant to CGMP Section 1.11.C.(1) when considering the proposed amendment of the Future Land Use Map.
+The proposed amendment of the Zoning Atlas will not substantially change the uses or intensity of development permitted.
+Rather, the intent is to modify the regulations to simplify interpretation and implementation for property owners, developers and County staff, provide greater flexibility regarding permitted uses, and incrementally increase the development intensity permitted.
+The intent is to realize more efficiently and effectively the longstanding vision for the CRAs as represented in the Golden Gate Redevelopment Plan adopted in 2002 and amended in 2009, and the Community Redevelopment Element of the Comprehensive Growth Management Plan.
+Therefore, whether or not there are documented changed conditions in the area may not be a pertinent factor.
+Because the Golden Gate CRA is identified as an area in need of redevelopment, the lack of substantial change offers support for the idea that change in the regulatory structure may be warranted.